ThereIsSomething/books/README.md

 ## Built with

 * HTML - For the web framework
-* CSS - For styling components
+* CSS - For styling components(vanilla js, webkits, google fonts APIs)
-* JavaScript - For magic!
+* JavaScript - For magic! & functionality to provide you with books at tips within secs

 ---